homebridge/homebridge-config-ui-x/docs/theme-picker.md

 | Both support this protocol         | Catalog browsing, selection and shared favorites are available.                                |
 | Invalid or unsupported catalog     | The UI does not hide controls it cannot replace.                                               |

 The UI discovers capabilities from characteristics, not a plugin name or minimum package version.
 There is no package dependency on a vendor plugin.
-Theme controls use a checked HAP write acknowledgement; a successful read of an old value is not treated as proof that a command succeeded.
+Theme controls use the same `hap-client` read and write path as existing accessories.

 ## Protocol version 1